AjisaiAme/AjisaiAme/README.md

 hello, i'm ajisai.

-i try to connect my degree with the things i like. [website in development](https://ajisai-ame.vercel.app/)
+i try to connect my degree with the things i like. ajisai.ame in development. v2 soon on astro

 ---